General Info & FAQs

 The discount comes in the form of the tiered pricing schedule.

 When any of the camps reach their capacity, the online system will create a waitlist.
 This list is filtered by the date that you register your child.
 You will be contacted when a spot becomes available.
 You will have a limited amount of time to respond to register your camper.
-If there are no remaining spots for that camp, we encourage you to look at the other camps that are offered.
+If there are no remaining spots for that camp, we encourage you to look at the other programs that are offered.

 If your child will be attending more than one week of camp in the same summer, the experience will be similar, however they will have different cabin mates and different counselors for both weeks.
-If they register for a different program (ie. a specialized camp such as sailing camp), the activities and experience will vary a bit more.
+If they register for a different program (e.g. a specialized camp such as sailing camp), the activities and experience will vary a bit more.

-A favorite time for all campers, the camp store is open each day and offers clothing (t-shirts, sweatshirts, fleeces, etc.), flashlights, blankets, stuffed animals, snacks and drinks.
+A favorite time for all campers, the camp store is open each day during Free Time and offers clothing (t-shirts, sweatshirts, fleeces, etc.), flashlights, blankets, stuffed animals, snacks and drinks.
 The typical amount entered in the camp store account for each camper is $20.
 However, if your camper wants a sweatshirt or larger item, you may want to deposit more.
 Remember, this is an excellent opportunity for your camper to practice independent decision making skills regarding money!
 (The staff are present to help and guide.)

 All necessary registration forms are completed online, including a health form, photo waiver, high adventure activity waiver, and release permissions.
 If the physician’s signature form is not mailed, emailed or faxed to the camp prior to your camper’s arrival, then it must be turned in at registration.

 Check-in begins at 3pm for each session of camp.
 Campers will meet their counselors and move into their cabins, while parents confirm that all registration information was taken care of prior to arrival.
 We will begin the week with opening worship in the Pavilion at 4pm, which families are invited to stay for!
+(In 2021 parents will be asked to stay in the vehicles when picking up and dropping off their children.)

 Please plan to join us for a closing worship at 9:30am on Saturday.
 Campers may depart after their parents have checked with their counselor.
 The camp store will be open after worship.
+(In 2021 parents will be asked to stay in their vehicles when picking up and dropping off their children.)

 Yes, we would love to show you Clearwater!
 Check out our camp tour video on YouTube.